terraform-aviatrix-modules/terraform-aviatrix-aws-firenet-eip-replace/README.md

 The original association ID we gathered from the output we have created above.

 5. Run a `terraform plan`.
 There should be no changes.
-This step is to validate that the import was succesful.
+This step is to validate that the import was successful.

 6. Change `step = 2` in the module to `step = 3` and execute a `terraform plan`, review it and the execute `terraform apply`.
 This will remove the original EIP association.